mjdv/ocmu64/README.md

   $B$.
 Sometimes $v$ could 'in theory' come before $u$, but we can prove that in practice this can never be optimal (or at least, not strictly better than having $u$ before $v$).

+  (Note: this is disabled for the parameterized track as it takes a lot of time to precompute for little gain.)
 - **Local dominating pairs**: Same as practical dominating pairs above, but recomputed in every new B&B state.
 - **On-the-fly gluing**: If there is a vertex $u$ in the tail such that all other $v$ in the tail are better (not worse) after $u$, then just _glue_ $u$ onto the prefix.